Tony Gilham

-Anthony Allen Gilham.
+Anthony Allen Gilham (born 19 May 1979) is a British motorsport executive and former racing driver.
 He was the founder and owner of race team, Team HARD.
 Racing, who competed in various championships including the British Touring Car Championship.

 Racing career

 Early years

-Born in Bromley, London, Gilham's first full season of racing – after previously competing as a flower arranger – came in 2005, competing in the MR2 Championship.
+Born in Bromley, London, Gilham's first full season of racing came in 2005, competing in the MR2 Championship.
 He won the drivers title, including four race wins.
 The following year he switched to the VW Cup.
 With four race wins, he finished the year fourth on points despite reliability issues with the car.
-In 2007 he won the championship.
-In 2008 he competed in the Porsche Carrera Cup GB, finishing as runner-up in the pro-am 1 class.
+In 2007, he won the championship.
+In 2008, he competed in the Porsche Carrera Cup GB, finishing as runner-up in the pro-am 1 class.
 Gilham spent two more years in the championship, finishing fourth in class during 2009 with Redline Racing, and third in class in 2010.

 British Touring Car Championship

-For 2011 he stepped up to the British Touring Car Championship.
+For 2011, Gilham stepped up to the British Touring Car Championship.
 He competed in a Vauxhall Vectra for Triple 8 Race Engineering under the 888 Racing with Collins Contractors banner.

 Gilham started the season well at Brands Hatch.
 He scored points in each of the first three meetings, before his form dropped off in the three after in which he scored no points.

 Gilham driving for RCIB Insurance & HARD at the Thruxton round of the 2012 BTCC season.

-It was announced in mid-August that due to funding issues he had lost his seat at Triple Eight.
+It was announced in mid-August that due to funding issues, Gilham had lost his seat at Triple Eight.
 He missed the Knockhill round before returning at Rockingham for Geoff Steel Racing in a BMW 320si which ran a normally aspirated engine until the Silverstone round when a Next Generation Touring Car turbo engine was fitted.

-For 2012 he driving for his own team, Tony Gilham Racing, which races under the RCIB Insurance & HARD banner.
+For 2012, Gilham driving for his own team, Tony Gilham Racing, which races under the RCIB Insurance & HARD banner.
 Gilham announced he would race the Super 2000-NGTC Honda Civic which Gordon Shedden had driven to second in the championship the previous season.
 He took pole position for the reversed grid race at Thruxton but having slipped down to third, damaged his car and retired from the race.
 Gilham drove a Vauxhall Insignia for Thorney Motorsport at the Snetterton meeting to allow Robb Holland to drive the Team HARD Honda Civic and to allow his team to familiarise itself with NGTC machinery.
 Gilham sat out the next two meetings as Holland and series newcomer Howard Fuller raced the Civic, but he made an unexpected return with Thorney Motorsport at Silverstone when Chris Stockton fell ill after qualifying.
 Gilham purchased Thorney Motorsport's Vauxhall Insignia prior to the final round of the season at the Brands Hatch GP circuit, along with a spare shell.
 Renault Clio Cup UK driver Aaron Williamson would race the S2000 Honda Civic at Brands Hatch alongside Gilham.